Guatemalan Man Sentenced for Possession of Fraudulent Immigration Documents

 Assistant United States Attorney

-The investigation is being conducted by the Department of Homeland Security, Immigration and Customs Enforcement.
-Assistant United States Attorney Jay Miller is prosecuting the case.
-Lopez was remanded to the custody of the United States Marshal.
-A trial date has not yet been set.
+This case was investigated by the Department of Homeland Security, Immigration and Customs Enforcement.
+Assistant United States Attorney Jay Miller prosecuted the case.

 Return to Top